kammitama5/kammitama5.github.io/_posts/2017-8-25-Friday-August-25th.md

   debate of which way is North.

-- There is a boundary of interstellar space that the scientists had to listen out for.
+- There is a boundary of interstellar space that the scientists had to listen out for, called the Heliopause; the boundary where the Solar System ends.
   There was some debate over when this was reached, or if it has been reached.
 See [Voyager Captures Sounds of Interstellar Plasma in Space](https://www.youtube.com/watch?v=wF7N8uhWGXM)

 - The concept of Solar gravitational deflection that protects planets in that bubble